 Out of the many leading tid-bits about him, Buttigieg’s age is clearly one of the most deciding factors in the primary.
 In a race that’s filled with more old white men than a nursing room, Buttigieg’s age is a breath of fresh air in a party that’s largely been controlled by old, white individuals for the better part of 40 years.

-Though he is indeed among the many white candidates on stage, being the first openly gay individual to run for President of the United States not only singles him out in the crowd, but also examplifies the changing tide both within the party and the country.
+Though he is indeed among the many white candidates on stage, being one of the first openly gay individuals to run for President of the United States not only singles him out in the crowd, but also examplifies the changing tide both within the party and the country.

 Furthermore, since 1960 the average age of a Democrat winning their first term as president was 49, compared to the average age of a Republican winning their first term at 62.
 If the Democrats are smart and understand their history, it’s likely that once Buttigieg becomes the nominee, his chances of winning the presidency would be sharply higher than Trump’s.